admiralorbiter/AlliedMasterComputer/docs/research-brief-generator.md

    - Verify citation format matches your requirements

 3. **Summary Review**:
-   - AI-generated summaries are a starting point
+   - AI-generated summaries are structured with clear sections for easy reading
+   - Summaries include: Key Findings, Main Points, Methodology (if applicable), and Conclusions/Recommendations
-   - Edit to emphasize important points
-   - Add or remove details as needed
+   - Edit to emphasize important points or adjust the structure as needed
+   - Sections that aren't applicable will be omitted by the AI

 4. **File Management**:
    - Use descriptive titles for easy searching